sfc-gh-bhess/snowpipe_rest/spring/README.md

 ```

 Alternatively, you can edit the `src/main/resources/application.properties` and add
 your parameters there.
-Then you can just run `java11 -jar target/SnowpipeRest-0.0.1-SNAPSHOT.jar`.
+Then you can just run `java -jar target/SnowpipeRest-0.0.1-SNAPSHOT.jar`.

 ## Running with Docker
 If you want to build a Docker container for this application, you can run